Bikramjitsingh02/SpringWebApplication/README.md

-# Greenhouse Reference Application
+# WebDemoApp Reference Application

 ## Overview

-Greenhouse is a Java web application built for the Spring community that has two primary goals:
+WebDemoApp is a Java web application built for the Spring community that has two primary goals:

 1. Serve as an open-source, public-facing reference and driver for Spring technology, including Spring MVC, Security, Integration, Social and Mobile projects.